stuartgo/mapintel/README.md

 the application will be available at localhost:8501, while the REST API will be available at localhost:8000/docs#.

+## Deploy MapIntel on Kubernetes

+You can deploy MapIntel on Kubernetes easily.
+First make sure you have a Kubernetes cluster already created.
+You can take a look at this [tutorial](https://docs.aws.amazon.com/eks/latest/userguide/getting-started-eksctl.html) on how to create a Kubernetes cluster in AWS.

+Once the cluster is created, do `kubectl apply -f kubernetes/kubemanifest-pv-cpu.yaml -f kubernetes/kubemanifest-cpu.yaml`.
+This process can take some time especially if this is the first time deploying because the database needs to be populated.

+After you should be able to access the external IP of the cluster by doing `kubectl get services` and looking for the line with type "LoadBalancer".
+The Streamlit user interface will be accessible on port 8501.

 ## Important settings :warning:

 Before running MapIntel using the docker images, make sure that the **.env file** exists.
 This file contains Environmental Variables.
 As an example, we provide the .env.example file that contains all the key-value pairs that should exists in the .env file.
 Below, we give a description of these variables: